 Think “Preparedness = Insurance for Disasters.”
 Many Americans have car insurance and life insurance.
 Why not emergency and disaster insurance by way of planning and preparedness?

 Governmental ResourcesLinks to government agencies for disaster planning are listed below.
 This list is not meant to be exhaustive.
-Please keep in mind, these agencies recommend a minimum of three days’ supply of water, food, medications, etc. A minimum supply will only get a family through a typical disaster; grid down will not be a typical disaster.
+Please keep in mind, these agencies recommend a minimum of three to fourteen days’ supply of water, food, medications, etc. A minimum supply will only get a family through a typical disaster; grid down will not be a typical disaster.